agx/phosh/HACKING.md

 - [ ] Does the code use the below coding patterns?
 - [ ] Is the commit history in recipe style (see above)?
-- [ ] Do the commit messages reference the bugs they fix?
+- [ ] Do the commit messages reference the bugs they fix.
+If so,
+      - Use `Helps:` if the commit partially addresses a bug or contributes to a solution.
+      - Use `Closes:` if the commit fully resolves the bug.
+This allows the release script to detect & mention it in `NEWS` file.
 - [ ] Does the code crash or introduce new `CRITICAL` or `WARNING` messages in the log or when run form the console.
 If so, fix these first?